robotic-vision-lab/UR-Robotiq-Integrated-Driver/catkin_ws/src/rvl_ur_robotiq/sphinx-docgen/source/index.rst

 has additional support for a `Robotiq <https://robotiq.com>`_ gripper (e.g., 2F) directly attached to the UR tool port.
-The driver also provides functions for actuating the gripper in various modes (e.g., grasp on open/close, specific jaw gap, etc.) as well as integrating the `MoveIt Motion Planning Framework
-<https://moveit.ros.org>`_ for tracking the entire setup, UR robot, and Robotiq
+The driver also provides functions for actuating the gripper in various modes (e.g., grasp on open/close, specific jaw gap, etc.) as well as integrating the `MoveIt <https://moveit.ros.org>`_ motion planning framework for tracking the entire setup, UR robot, and Robotiq gripper.
-gripper.

 At the time of this release, the driver is working on our setup with both